Choosing favourite Bluey episodes is about as easy as picking favourite Stuck On You products. Check out our selections and see if you agree!

 Plus, look no further than Chilli’s line about Bingo’s ‘husband’ to demonstrate how much fun the show’s writers are having: “This is what happens when you’re unhappy with what you’ve got.
 Someone’s husband eventually gets it!”
 Brilliant!

 You can watch episodes of Bluey right now on ABC iview!
-Then let us know on our Facebook page what your favourites are, and check out the Stuck On You Bluey products right here!
+Then let us know on our Facebook page what your favourites are and check out the full Stuck On You Bluey range!

-PLEASE NOTE THAT THE STUCK ON YOU RANGE OF BLUEY™ AND HEY DUGGEE™ PRODUCTS ARE AVAILABLE ONLY IN AUSTRALIA AND NEW ZEALAND.
+PLEASE NOTE THAT THE STUCK ON YOU RANGE OF BLUEY™ PRODUCTS IS AVAILABLE ONLY IN AUSTRALIA AND NEW ZEALAND.